Indo-Japanese joint project on Young Researcher Award

 Project Title:Technology Business Incubator Year:2012 Funding agency:NSTEDB (DST) Principal Investigator:Dr.B.Sheela Rani, Dr.Radhika Rajasree S.R., Dr.D.Inbakandan, Dr.L.Stanley Abraham & Dr.V.Ganesh Kumar

-Sathayabama University Technology Business Incubator (SU-TBI) of Sathyabama University is intend to produce successful entrepreneurship that will eventually make the program financially viable and free-standing, create jobs, commercialize new technologies and strengthen national economies.
+Sathayabama Institute of Science and Technology Business Incubator (SU-TBI) of Sathyabama Institute of Science and Technology is intend to produce successful entrepreneurship that will eventually make the program financially viable and free-standing, create jobs, commercialize new technologies and strengthen national economies.
 SU-TBI of Sathyabama will act as a pedestal to help knowledge driven enterprises to establish and prosper under organized scientific guidance.
 The main objective of SU-TBI is to produce successful entrepreneurship in Marine technology, biotechnology and engineering research.
 TBI is exclusively for the development and promotion of entrepreneurship in the combined area of marine and bio resource utilization.
-The objective of establishing TBI at Sathyabama University is on the basis of its accessible potential resources.
+The objective of establishing TBI at Sathyabama Institute of Science and Technology is on the basis of its accessible potential resources.
 We are strong in Research and Development and Technology Innovation, up gradation of findings and their subsequent relocation to the respective domains in the thrust area.

 Project Title:Utilization of Steel Plant Waste in Manufacture of Paver Blocks and Slag Foams Year:2013 Funding agency:Ministry of Steel Principal Investigator:Dr. V.Ganesh Kumar Co-PI (1): Dr.Bhupeshraja Co-PI (2): Dr.Padmapriya